Your experience as a Unitec student – what’s staying the same

 Māori leadership for the combined organisation

-The group includes – MIT kaumatua Vince Hapi (Waikato Tainui), Unitec Taharangi Vivienne Merito (Ngāti Awa, Ngāti Pūkeko) and MIT Director of Māori Education Dr Wiremu Manaia (Ngāti Maniapoto, Ngāti Awa).
+It includes MIT kaumatua Vince Hapi (Waikato Tainui), Unitec Taharangi Vivienne Merito (Ngāti Awa, Ngāti Pūkeko) and MIT Director of Māori Education Dr Wiremu Manaia (Ngāti Maniapoto, Ngāti Awa).

 Questions?